hyeonguklim/longterm-extreme/README.md

 The developed MATLAB codes are explained in brief; you can also find line-by-line explanations inside the codes.

 ### prerequisite
-You may need the toolboxes listed as below:
+You may need the following MATLAB toolboxes:
 - Statistics and Machine Learning Toolbox
 - Symbolic Math Toolbox